canjs/canjs/docs/can-guides/topics/testing.md

 With this approach, the assertions can be made outside of the `listenTo` callback and there is no need to call `done()` since this test is now synchronous.

-> NOTE: Even with this approach, `listenTo` still needs to be called; without this, CanJS will not provide the `resolve` function to the asynchronous getter.
+> **Note:** Even with this approach, `listenTo` still needs to be called; without this, CanJS will not provide the `resolve` function to the asynchronous getter.
 This is done to prevent memory leaks.

 ```html
 <div id="mocha"></div>